Welcome to Covenant Christian Academy!

 It might surprise prospective parents and students to discover that a classical, Christian school can be an engaging, stimulating and invigorating environment.
 We do not have our heads stuck in the sand of tradition, but rather, marry the gifts of tradition and experience with research-based practices and curriculums that are continuously reviewed and modified as necessary.
 Classical does not have to mean rigid, rote and redundant.
 Our students are actively engaged in the learning process from the moment they set foot in the building each day.
 We address different learning styles, embrace learners as individuals and desire for each and every child to be successful.
 Christian does not have to mean narrow minded, legalistic, or overly “religious”.
 We embrace the Truth of the Living God as a joyful expression of His desire and approval for growth, celebratory learning and continual progress.
 We focus on redemptive love for our brothers and sisters and believe that everyone should find their place in this body of Christ.
 Our shared faith enhances our learning, never restricts it.
 We are a committed community of joyful learners at every level.

-Education has been my passion and profession for the past 27 years and I am grateful for the opportunity to explore my calling in a new way this year, as Interim Head of School.
-It has always given me great joy to collaborate with teachers and families to stimulate progress on all fronts: teaching, learning, management and communication.
+It gives me great joy to collaborate with teachers and families to stimulate progress on all fronts of education: teaching, learning, management and communication.
 I look forward to sharing the journey with each of you.

 Head of School